Author Interview with Jocelyn Green

-Today’s post features an interview with Jocelyn Green, author of the new historical fiction release, Wedded to War.
-Be sure to leave a comment at the end of today’s blog to be entered in this book giveaway.
+Today’s post features an author interview with Jocelyn Green, author of the new historical fiction release, Wedded to War.
 Her book is an interesting read, and you’ll be amazed at the amount of research that must have gone into this historical fiction piece.

 Let’s talk about Wedded to War (River North Fiction/Moody, July 2012).
 Please tell us about it.

 This novel grew out of research I did for my nonfiction book, Stories of Faith and Courage from the Home Front, which just released this summer, too.
 Wedded to War was inspired by the life of Civil War nurse Georgeanna Woolsey.
 So the book begins in April 1861, and the Union Army‘s Medical Department is a disaster, completely unprepared for the magnitude of war.
 A small group of New York City women, including 28-year-old Charlotte Waverly (inspired by Georgeanna), decide to do something about it, and end up changing the course of the war, despite criticism, ridicule and social ostracism.

 Charlotte leaves a life of privilege, wealth-and confining expectations-to be one of the first female nurses for the Union Army.
 She quickly discovers that she’s fighting more than just the Rebellion by working in the hospitals.
 Corruption, harassment, and opposition from Northern doctors threaten to push her out of her new role.
 At the same time, her sweetheart disapproves of her shocking strength and independence, forcing her to make an impossible decision: Will she choose love and marriage, or duty to a cause that seems to be losing?